|The general skills of policy analysis||Top of the list: analysis and communications|

 Review: Specific alternatives are discussed, explained, modified.
 Expert testimony and hearings will be part of the process.
 All interested parties will most likely be heard, some more than others.

 Projection: What are the expected impacts?
-On the problem?
-Elsewhere?
+Alleviates the problem?
+Are impacts felt elsewhere?
 Who wins and who loses?
 What will losers do next?
 What are the side-effects?
 So what?
-How do all these impacts add up.
+How do all these impacts add up: Measure costs and benefits.

-Selection: Add up the goods and the bads associated with each alternative, compare them, and make a recommendation, the essence of the benefit-cost methodology.
-Elected and appointed officials will then make the final, hopefully well informed, decision.
+Selection: After the analyst adds up the goods and the bads associated with each alternative, compare them, and make a recommendation, the essence of the benefit-cost methodology.
+Elected and appointed officials will then make the final, hopefully well-informed, decision.
 There are four types of goods and bads: impacts on the goals to be achieved, political impacts largely dependent on the response of winners and losers, direct costs to government, and unintended side-effects, such as environmental impacts.
 The policy analyst appears to frequently ignore or inadequately anticipate this stage.
 The policy entrepreneur will not.
 Yogi Berra had it right: It ain't over 'til it's over.

-The rational-comprehensive model is an ideal, virtually unachievable in the hurly burly, boisterous activity of real-world of policy making.
+The rational-comprehensive model is an ideal, rarely achievable in the hurly burly, boisterous activity of the real-world of policy making.
 The divide between analysis and selection which might appear attractive in theory must be relaxed for real-world applications.
-Analysis, no matter how keen, must be buttressed by sound judgment.
+Analysis, no matter how keen, must be buttressed by sound judgment, what Aristotle called practical wisdom.
 This entails the weighing of values regarding consequences, ethical questions, and distributional outcomes.

 A seasoned policy analyst commands respect not based solely on the ability to predict some systemic response, but to bring strategic wisdom to bear on the concrete affairs of humans in need within the context of systems of power.